 All students have access to the Careers Library, which is situated within the ILC and open from 8.00am to 5.00pm daily.
-'Unifrog', a web-based programme is available for students to access from the School Portal.
+'Unifrog', a web-based programme is available for students to access.
 This gives students up to date information about possible careers, university courses etc.